pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 ## Random Assigment:

-Random assignments could help *minimize some of the lurking variables/extraneous factors*.
+Random assignments could help **minimize** some of the lurking variables/extraneous factors.

 Example: Say an experiment needed to be done to measure if a pill had a certain effect on people.
 If a working pill was given to men alone and a non-working pill to women alone and